novasearch/wiki.novasearch.org/wiki/Ubuntu_14.04_LTS.md

 ### Tips and Tricks

-#### Fix ugly Java/Swing fonts

-Some Java apps, and particularly Swing apps such as Intellij IDEA and Netbeans have terrible font rendering in Linux.
-To fix that install this patched OpenJDK and make sure you use it to launch your IDE.

-`$ sudo add-apt-repository ppa:no1wantdthisname/openjdk-fontfix`
-`$ sudo apt-get update`
-`$ sudo apt-get install openjdk-7-jdk`

-You should also export these environment variables

-`$ export JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk-amd64`
-`$ export _JAVA_OPTIONS="-Dawt.useSystemAAFontSettings=lcd -Dswing.aatext=true -Dsun.java2d.xrender=true"`

-#### Alternative font rendering (Infinality patches)

-This works very well with the patched OpenJDK.

-`$ sudo add-apt-repository ppa:no1wantdthisname/ppa`
-`$ sudo apt-get update`
-`$ sudo apt-get upgrade`
-`$ sudo apt-get install fontconfig-infinality`

-Choose the font rendering style, Linux style is recommended

-`$ cd /etc/fonts/infinality/`
-`$ sudo bash infctl.sh setstyle`

-Declare your preferred font rendering style here, UBUNTU style is recommended

-Then you can reboot and change hinting/antialiasing to your preference.

-`$ sudo apt-get install gnome-tweak-tool`
-`$ gnome-tweak-tool`

-Go to "Fonts" and select Full/Rgba for example.

 #### Fix ugly Windows fonts

 If you open a document that uses Calibri (or other Windows font) the